ksrva/Personal-Finance-Tool/README.md

 # personal-finance-tool

-The Personal Finance Management Tool is a Java-based application designed to help individuals effectively manage their personal finances.
+As an incoming university student, The Personal Finance Management Tool is a Java-based application I designed to help individuals like myself effectively manage and track their personal finances.
 The tool provides a user-friendly interface for users to manually track their expenses, transactions, set budgets as well as compete with other users.
 The data is stored in a MySQL database.